Your

 Cooperative Council

-Each council director is elected to represent a membership tier (tiers are based on the amount of business a member does with the cooperative) and among their roles is to influence membership and governance decisions, contribute to open and collaborative dialogue with GENEX executives, and serve on committees related to co-op operations and growth.
+Each council director is elected to represent a membership tier (tiers are based on the amount of business a member does with the cooperative) and among their roles is to influence membership decisions, contribute to open and collaborative dialogue with GENEX executives, and serve on committees related to co-op operations and growth.

-2022 GENEX Council
+2023-2024 GENEX Council

-These fellow producers have been elected to ensure that your cooperative remains relevant to its progressive dairy and beef members and customers around the globe and that GENEX continues to evolve to best serve future generations.
+These fellow producers have been elected to ensure your cooperative remains relevant to its progressive dairy and beef members and customers around the globe and that GENEX continues to evolve to best serve future generations.
 Read on to learn more about each council member, their dairy or beef operation, their agriculture leadership involvement and their dedication to your cooperative.

 Tier 1